Why choose Canada as a possible study destination?

 Essentially, there are two types of institution offering higher education in Canada: the universities offer programmes leading to degrees, while colleges (or community colleges) offer lower-level diplomas.
 There are 98 universities in total.
 The majority of these are state or public.
 There are a few private universities, but they are all quite small, and they don’t include any of the best-known universities in the country.

 As in every country, there is a general recognition that certain universities are in some sense better than others.
-Although the ranking systems always vary in their assessment, the four visited on the KE programme (Calgary, Alberta, UBC and Simon Fraser) always feature close to the top.
-Other leading universities include Toronto (the largest), McGill and Montreal.
-Most of the universities are predominantly English-speaking, but at Montreal, for example, the medium of instruction is French.
+Although the ranking systems always vary in their assessment, those visited on the KE programme always feature close to the top.
+In fact, KE’s programme incorporates visits to no fewer than eight of them, including Toronto (the largest), Ottawa and McGill.
+All of the universities we visit are predominantly English-speaking, although Ottawa is bilingual (English and French).

 There is no centralised admissions service as there is, say, in the UK.
 Instead, students apply direct to one or more universities.
 There is no theoretical limit to the number of applications which can be made, though each application will generally incur a fee.
 Students may receive a number of offers, and they can usually wait until the summer before they are due to start before making a definite commitment.